-BSc (Hons) Business with Foundation Year is a four year undergraduate Business programme with a strong enterprise focus.
+BSc (Hons) Business is a three-year undergraduate Business programme with a strong enterprise focus.
 This programme will enhance students' understanding of small and medium sized businesses (SMEs), their effect on the economy and the global business environment they now operate within.
-BSc (Hons) Business with Foundation Year will prepare students for a career in business either as an entrepreneur or an employee within an organisation through hands on practical learning opportunities with a 'real world' focus.
+BSc (Hons) Business will prepare students for a career in business either as an entrepreneur or an employee within an organisation through hands on practical learning opportunities with a 'real world' focus.

 There are two clear themes within the Programme.
-Students can choose to pursue an entrepreneurial theme and utilise their study of the Level 5 modules to examine Accounting and Finance, Marketing and People Management in the specific context of a start-up.
+Students can choose to pursue an entrepreneurial theme and utilise their time studying Level 5 modules to examine Accounting and Finance, Marketing and People Management in the specific context of a start-up.
 They can also set up their own business within the Level 6 module 'Business Reality'.
 Students can also choose to pursue an intrapreneurial theme and utilise the Level 5 modules to examine Accounting and Finance, Marketing and People Management within a broader context of SMEs.
 They can choose to work for an employer through undertaking a placement within the Level 6 module 'Business Reality'.